FourThievesVinegar/solderless-microlab/docs/motivation.md

 The [previous solution](https://github.com/FourThievesVinegar/microlab-pcb) used a PCB that users would have to get manufactured and then assemble by hand.
-We came to the realization that soldering is a skill out of reach many, so the goal of this version is to be completely solderless.
+We came to the realization that soldering is a skill out of reach for many, so the goal of this version is to be completely solderless.